Nicolás Garayalde

-Nicolás Garayalde (born 21 July 1999) is an Argentine professional footballer who plays as a midfielder for Gimnasia LP, on loan from Vélez Sarsfield.
+Nicolás Garayalde (born 21 July 1999) is an Argentine professional footballer who plays as a midfielder for Liverpool Montevideo.

 Career

 Garayalde is a product of the Vélez Sarsfield academy.
 His breakthrough into first-team football arrived in late-2020 under manager Mauricio Pellegrino, with his senior debut occurring on 1 December during a Copa Sudamericana round of sixteen encounter with Categoría Primera A team Deportivo Cali; he replaced Federico Mancuello with ten minutes left of a 5–1 second leg victory in Colombia.